isomerpages/sndgo-corp/_about-smart-nation/Our Vision/The Smart Nation Vision.md

 The Smart Nation initiative is a whole-of-nation effort led by the [Ministry of Digital Development and Information (MDDI)](https://mddi.gov.sg) to build a thriving digital future for all.

-The [inaugural Smart Nation initiative](/sn1) was launched in 2014, driven by a compelling vision:&nbsp;to build better, meaningful, and fulfilled lives for our people, enabled by technology.
+The [inaugural Smart Nation initiative](/sn1) was launched in 2014, driven by a compelling vision: **to build better, meaningful, and fulfilled lives for our people, enabled by technology**.

 <div style="padding: 20px 0px 0px 0px"></div>